Paid On Call Firefighters

-Learn how to become a volunteer, paid-on-call firefighter with the Surrey Fire Service.
+Learn how to become a paid on call firefighter with the Surrey Fire Service.

-The Surrey Fire Service uses a system that compensates our volunteer firefighters based on their attendance to calls and practices.
-Due to this compensation our volunteer firefighters are sometimes referred to as paid-on-call (POC) firefighters.
+The Surrey Fire Service uses a system that compensates our paid on call (POC) firefighters based on their attendance to calls and practices.

 POC firefighters are based out of Fire Hall 8 located in the Cloverdale area of Surrey.
 After training, POC firefighters are notified through a mobile alerting system on their personal phones and asked to respond to their fire hall upon receiving notification.